Neptune Blog

 The results were as follows using the mean NDCG metric for performance evaluation:

 It can be seen that CatBoost outperforms LightGBM and XGBoost in all cases.
-More details of the ranking mode variations and their respective performance metrics can be found on CatBoost documentation here.
+More details of the ranking mode variations and their respective performance metrics can be found on CatBoost documentation.
 These techniques can be run both on CPU and GPU.

-1. Speed: CatBoost provides scalability by supporting multi-server distributed GPUs (enabling multiple hosts for accelerated learning) and accommodating older GPUs.
+CatBoost provides scalability by supporting multi-server distributed GPUs (enabling multiple hosts for accelerated learning) and accommodating older GPUs.
 It has set some CPU and GPU training speed benchmarks on large datasets like Epsilon and Higgs.
-Its prediction time came out to be faster than XGBoost and LightGBM; this is extremely important for low latency environments.
+Its prediction time came out to be faster than XGBoost and LightGBM, which is extremely important for low latency environments.

 Prediction time on CPU and GPU respectively on the Epsilon dataset